If you are planning a small trip to Portugal, but you only have time to visit one city, you’re likely wondering: should I visit Lisbon or Porto?

 … You can’t imagine not going to Sintra

-But for many people, visiting Pena Palace and the Quinta da Regaleira is essential on their Portugal trip.
-As such, Lisbon is the much more obvious choice as a day trip to Sintra couldn’t be easier.
+As such, Lisbon is the much more obvious choice as a day trip to Sintra (or even a full Sintra itinerary) couldn’t be easier.

 While Porto has awesome day trips of its own, which I’ll get into shortly, if you’re into gorgeous colorful castles and beautiful castle grounds, Sintra (and thus Lisbon) is the choice for you.